brandon-neth/chapel-www/src/content/chapelcon.md

   virtual format
 {.content-paragraph}

-ChapelCon was originally known as the CHIUW—the Chapel Implementers and Users Workshop—and was [renamed in 2024](/blog/posts/chapelcon24/).
+ChapelCon was originally known as CHIUW—the Chapel Implementers and Users Workshop—but was [renamed in 2024](/blog/posts/chapelcon24/).
 {.content-paragraph}

 * [**CHIUW 2023**](/CHIUW2023.html): June 1&ndash;2, online, in a